 As the saying goes, ‘Save one life, you are a hero, save thousands, you are a doctor’.
 A profession that shoulders the responsibility of saving lives, needs training and guidance of that stature.
 As one of the most respected and noble professions, being a doctor certainly is not as simple as it may seem.
-Right from studying zoology and botany courses in 11th and 12th standard to the preparation to the entrance test of medical education, to spending years on becoming an able doctor, the entire progression takes patience, perseverance, and hard work.
-The first step, however, of this honourable profession is the entrance exam called NEET.
+Right from studying BiPC subjects in 11th and 12th standard and preparation for the coveted entrance test of medical education to spending years on becoming an able doctor, the entire progression takes patience, perseverance, and hard work.
+The first step, however, of this honorable profession is to qualify the entrance exam called NEET.

 What is NEET?

 NEET – the National eligibility-cum-entrance test which was until 2013, called All India Pre-Medical Test.
 It was declared illegitimate by the Supreme Court in 2013 but brought back in April 2016.
 This is the entrance exam that students aspiring to be in the medical field have to undertake in order to start their education in the discipline.
 This entrance examination is held for both undergraduate as well as postgraduate programs, for both medical and dental courses.

 This examination holds the key to admissions in both public and private medical colleges of India and certain universities abroad, too.
 Some private colleges organize their own admission assessments, even though NEET was proposed, to bring together all the medical entrance examination under one roof.

 Until 2018, the NEET UG tests were managed by the Central Board of Secondary Education (CBSE) in collaboration with Prometric Testing Pvt Limited.
 Since 2019, the examinations are supervised by the NTA, i.e. National Testing Agency, which conveys the results back to Directorate General of Health Services at the Ministry of Health and Family Welfare.